County Route 575 (New Jersey): Route description

 Past this intersection, CR 575 is briefly a six-lane divided highway as it intersects a ramp to and from the eastbound Atlantic City Expressway and an access road to the Hamilton Mall.
 The road becomes a four-lane undivided road as it continues through commercial areas and runs southeast of the former Atlantic City Race Course.
 Upon reaching a partial interchange with access to and from the westbound direction of the Atlantic City Expressway, CR 575 becomes two lanes again and enters woodland.
 The road crosses CR 563 near the Atlantic City International Airport before coming into Galloway Township.
 Here, the route becomes Pomona Road and enters wooded residential areas within the community of Pomona, intersecting CR 686 and CR 605 before crossing NJ Transit’s Atlantic City Line.
-The route acontinues to an intersection with US 30 (White Horse Pike).
+The route continues to an intersection with US 30 (White Horse Pike).

 After US 30, CR 575 crosses CR 633 before leaving Pomona and meeting CR 561.
 The road continues through forested areas with some farms before passing near the campus of Stockton University.
 Past the college, the route forms a concurrency with CR 561 Alternate and reaches a complete interchange with the Garden State Parkway.
 This interchange provides access to and from the parkway.
 CR 561 Alternate and CR 575 split a short distance later, with CR 575 heading into Port Republic on English Creek-Port Republic Road, Pomona Avenue, and Main Street.
 The road continues through dense woodland before making a turn to the east and passing several homes.
 CR 575 intersects CR 610 and turns north onto Old New York Road, intersecting CR 624 a short distance later.
 Leaving the center of Port Republic, the road enters rural areas again and turns northeast at the CR 650 junction onto Chestnut Neck Road.
 The route parallels the Garden State Parkway to the south and passes a couple businesses.
 CR 575 comes to its northern terminus at an intersection with US 9.